denisilie94/sparse-repr-cone-atoms/README.md

-# AsyDiL - Asymmetric Dictionary Learning
+# Cone-OMP - Cone Orthogonal Matching Pursuit

 We present a novel method used for anomaly detection.
 In the following scenario, we obtain good results in the detection of abnormal heartbeats.
 The method consists of the use of sparse representations which use atoms that are not vectors, but cones.
 We named this method Cone Orthogonal Matching Pursuit (Cone-OMP).